aResidentofkyoto/PHL-1301-004/The Philosopher-King Plato.md

 He comes up with this to distinguish knowledge and opinions (Beliefs)

-> The Platonic Forms are independently existing, nonspatial, nontemporal “some- things” (“kinds,” “types,” or “sorts”) that cannot be known through the senses.
+> The Platonic Forms are independently existing, nonspatial, nontemporal “somethings” (“kinds,” “types,” or “sorts”) that cannot be known through the senses.
 Known in thought, these Forms are not ideas in the usual sense.
 Knowledge is always about Forms

 [[Archetypes of Wisdom An Introduction to Philosophy -- Douglas J_ Soccio -- 9, 2015.pdf#page=166&selection=77,0,84,11|Archetypes of Wisdom An Introduction to Philosophy -- Douglas J_ Soccio -- 9, 2015, page 166]]
 ## Distinguish between knowledge and opinion, according to Plato.